alfaarizi/tms-rest-backend/DOCKER.md

 ==================

 This guide describes how to build and use the Docker image for the *TMS REST Backend* project.
 This image is intended for production usage.
-In case you are interested in setting up a containerized development environment for TMS, please refer to the [TMS Compose](https://gitlab.com/tms-elte/compose) guide instead.
+In case you are interested in setting up a containerized development environment for TMS or a [multi-container environment](#multi-container-environment), please refer to the [TMS Compose](https://gitlab.com/tms-elte/compose) guide instead.

 In general, for production, we advise to use the prebuilt images hosted at *DockerHub* (`tmselte/backend-core`) or at the *GitLab Container Registry* (`registry.gitlab.com/tms-elte/backend-core`).
 Only in special circumstances should you build your own production images.